Dr. John Philbeck became the new department chair in July 2018.

 Dr. Rosenblau completed a postdoctoral fellowship at the Yale Child Study Center, during which she studied implicit social learning across typically developing adolescents and adolescents with autism.
 Under the mentorship of Dr. Kevin Pelphrey, Dr. Rosenblau used a multimodal approach comprising mathematical models of behavior, neuroimaging and eye tracking to investigate learning in social contexts.
 “I was very excited,” she recalls, “when Kevin told me about the opportunity to build a brand-new autism institute at George Washington University.”

 Her involvement with the institute presented her with the opportunity to contribute to autism research and connect with clinicians and policymakers in the nation’s capital.
-As a member of the Cognitive Neuroscience Program in the Department of Psychology at GW, she is expanding her research portfolio to study brain function during various forms of non-social learning using electroencephalogram (EEG) technology, including habituation in young children with autism.
-“I hope that my research can build bridges between existing programs of research within the Psychology Department,” she said, “and I am very grateful for the collaborative and supportive nature of the department as a whole.”
+As a member of the Cognitive Neuroscience Program in the Department of Psychological and Brain Sciences at GW, she is expanding her research portfolio to study brain function during various forms of non-social learning using electroencephalogram (EEG) technology, including habituation in young children with autism.
+“I hope that my research can build bridges between existing programs of research within the Psychological and Brain Sciences Department,” she said, “and I am very grateful for the collaborative and supportive nature of the department as a whole.”

 To this end, she received a Bridge to Independence award from the Simons Foundation for Autism Research to investigate the cognitive and neural mechanisms underlying learning in social and non-social contexts and their usefulness as potential biomarkers for autism.
 “Students at GW are hardworking and highly motivated,” she noted, “and I am eager to start new projects and engage and mentor students at different levels.”